alex-west/M2RoS/readme.md

 # Return of Samus Disassembly

-A disassembly of one of my favorite Game Boy games -- still very much a work in progress at the moment.
+A disassembly of one of my favorite Game Boy games.
+A first-pass over every function of code has been completed, but there are still plenty of improvements to be made to make the code more intelligible and usable.
 Feel free to contribute.

 ## Build Instructions